-It all started as a school readiness program with only a few cognitive exercises in 1979.
-Purely as an experiment, in 1980, the program was used for a learning-disabled child who completely overcame his learning difficulties as a result.
-Over many years, in a quest to perfect the programme and later programmes, our team has done extensive research on learning, learning principles, brain development and neuroplasticity.
+It started as a school readiness program with only a few cognitive exercises in 1979.
+Then, purely as an experiment, in 1980, the program was used for a learning-disabled child who overcame his learning difficulties.
+Over many years, in a quest to perfect the programme and later programmes, our team has extensively researched learning, learning principles, brain development, and neuroplasticity.

-Our other 600+ documented successes include research from Singapore in 2014 with 27 Grade 6 learners and a matching control group.
-The results were analysed by the CEA in the Faculty of Education at the University of Pretoria, and showed a statistically significant improvement in focused attention over a period of five days (18 hours of training).
-Over and above the effect size is large.
+Our other 780+ documented successes include research from Singapore in 2014 with 27 Grade 6 learners and a matching control group.
+The results were analysed by the CEA in the Faculty of Education at the University of Pretoria and showed a statistically significant improvement in focused attention over a period of five days (18 hours of training).
+Over and above, the effect size is large.

-The experimental group in Dr. Jaidan Mays from the University of Johannesburg’s study showed an improvement of 1.3 years in visual memory and 1.5 years in visual sequential memory, after receiving intensive Edublox training over a five-day period (22.5 hours hours of training).
+The experimental group in Dr. Jaidan Mays from the University of Johannesburg’s study showed an improvement of 1.3 years in visual memory and 1.5 years in visual sequential memory after receiving intensive Edublox training over five days (22.5 hours of training).